 To keep things focused, common propagation patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how propagation is wired, not provide drop-in networking modules.
+These omissions are intentional: the goal is to illustrate how route propagation is wired, not provide drop-in networking modules.
 See the Transit Gateway Route Table Propagation resource reference for all available configuration options.

 Let's configure AWS Transit Gateway Route Table Propagation